tylerpatzer/Blockchain/README.md

-Simple blockchain implementation in Java
+Simple blockchain implementation in Java.
 Special thanks to Medium.com for the tutorial.